PrestaShop/prestashop.github.io/news/_posts/2020-09-10-bug-bounty-retrospective.md

 After a few months running this private program, we noticed the number of reports had decreased significantly.
 We finally released the program to the public on the 23rd of July 2020.

 We thought that the public opening would bring in a huge volume of new reports, but this did not happen to our great surprise.
-It seems the hunters who participated to the private program helped us fix a large majority of security issues.
+It seems the hunters who participated in the private program helped us fix a large majority of security issues.

 At the time we write this article, only one report submitted after the opening of the program to the public has been validated.